seroam/connect/docs/install.md

 $ sudo python3 ./setup.py install
 ```

-Continue with step 4 from the Ubuntu/Debian section.
+Continue with step 4 from the Linux-Distributionen section.